ch0ppy35/sherlock/README.md

 # Sherlock

-A CLI tool for testing DNS records.
+Simple Infrastructure Sanity Checks

 ## Overview

-Sherlock is a command-line tool designed to perform DNS record tests based on a specified configuration file or individual params.
-It allows you to run various types of DNS checks, such as verifying A, AAAA, CNAME, MX, TXT, and NS records.
+Sherlock is a cli tool designed for simple infrastructure sanity checks.
+Currently it allows you to perform DNS record tests using a YAML configuration file or individual parameters, verifying records such as A, AAAA, CNAME, MX, TXT, and NS.

-This tool supports a configuration file in YAML format where you can define the expected DNS records for different hosts.
-The 'run' command executes all tests defined in the configuration and provides a summary of any discrepancies found.
-Alternatively, you can use the 'test' command to query a DNS server for a specific record type and compare the results with expected values directly from the command line.

-This tool is generally intended to be used within a container, making it ideal for integration into CI/CD pipelines or scheduled tasks like cron jobs running in Kubernetes.
-Binaries are also provided in the GitHub release, or you can build the binary locally using the `make` command.
+In addition to DNS tests more capabilities will be added in the future, including SFTP testing.
+Sherlock is intended for use within containers for CI/CD pipelines or cronjobs in Kubernetes.
+Binaries are available in the GitHub release, or you can build the binary locally with the `make` command.

 See `sherlock -h` for more info

-## Usage
+## DNS Testing Usage

 ### Config File